-Yet Oz said this several years before rough injustice became something very much more ruinously horrible.
-He warned of an internecine abyss, but at that time it might still have seemed, to most, a horizoned shadow...
+Yet Oz said this several years before such rough injustice became something very much more ruinously terrible.
+Yes, he warned of an internecine abyss, but at that time it might still have seemed, to most, a distantly horizoned shadow...

-What human understanding can we construct of this and, more generally, our goading righteously-yoked fixations, and then our 'justified' attempts to degrade or eliminate the Other?
+What human understanding can we construct of this and, more generally, of history's innumerable examples of such goading righteously-yoked fixations, and then our 'justified' attempts to degrade or eliminate the Other?

 A common explanation draws from Darwinian biology - throughout nature all creatures compete in their struggle to survive, procreate, colonise.
-Everywhere there are necessary and endless struggles to eat, mate and occupy defensible space.
+Everywhere there are necessary and endless supremacy-struggles to eat, mate and occupy defensible space.
 This is clearly true from the simplest living organisms to we over-complex humans.

-This view of all nature as red-in-tooth-and-claw or eat-or-be-eaten can be said to be 'teleological': we can readily discern the advantageous purpose or goal of the change or behaviour for either the individual or the species.
-Much of our human behaviour - including some of our most unattractive or brutal displays - are easily understood as teleological.
+This view of all nature - as red-in-tooth-and-claw or eat-or-be-eaten - can be said to be 'teleological': we can readily discern the advantageous purpose or goal of the change or behaviour to benefit either the individual or the species.
+Much of our human behaviour - including some of our most unattractive or brutal displays - are easily understood in large part as teleological.